aravind-sadharani/chandraveena/src/blog/making-of-chandraveena/index.md

 title: "The Making of Chandraveena"
 date: 2019-02-18
 image: "../../../images/making-chandraveena.png"
-description: "For those who may have landed on this link, and not aware - Chandraveena is a modern instrument, based on the more traditional Saraswati Veena, but designed and built to play Indian classical music based on the guiding principles of the musical form of Dhrupad.
-This instrument was designed by me, and the first prototype was built my personal instrument maker, the Late Mohan Lal Sharma from Kolkata."
+description: "For those who may have landed on this link, and not aware - Chandraveena is a modern instrument, based on the more traditional Saraswati Veena, but designed and built to play Indian classical music based on the guiding principles of Dhrupad.
+This instrument was designed by me, and the first prototype was built my instrument maker, the Late Mohan Lal Sharma from Kolkata."
 ---

 ![Making-of-Chandraveena](making-chandraveena.png)